Ayush-Codes789/AI-customer-support-with-memory/README.md

 ##  AI Customer Support Agent with Memory

 ###  Step-by-Step Tutorial
-** and learn how to build this from scratch with detailed code walkthroughs, explanations, and best practices.**
+** learn how to build this from scratch with detailed code walkthroughs, explanations, and best practices.**

 This Streamlit app implements an AI-powered customer support agent for synthetic data generated using GPT-4o.
 The agent uses OpenAI's GPT-4o model and maintains a memory of past interactions using the Mem0 library with Qdrant as the vector store.